3-MeO-PCP: Chemistry

 3-MeO-PCP hydrochloride is a white crystalline solid with a melting point of 204–205 °C.

 History

 3-MeO-PCP was first synthesized in 1979 to investigate the structure–activity relationships of phencyclidine (PCP) derivatives.
 The effects of 3-MeO-PCP in humans were not described until 1999 when a chemist using the pseudonym John Q. Beagle wrote that 3-MeO-PCP was qualitatively similar to PCP with comparable potency.
-3-MeO-PCP was preceded by the less potent dissociative 4-MeO-PCP and first became available as a research chemical in 2011.
+Interest in gray-market dissociates accelerated in 2008, when an online research chemical vendor began offering the less potent 4-MeO-PCP.
+In 2009, a Swiss chemist described the effects of taking the drug on the Bluelight forums.
+3-MeO-PCP first became available as a research chemical in 2011.
+The drug was first reported to the European Monitoring Centre for Drugs and Drug Addiction by the UK on March 29, 2012.